 Learn more about private health insurance

-Health insurance can seem daunting if you haven’t bought a policy before, but our guides can help if you’re exploring private medical insurance for the first time.
+Health insurance can seem daunting if you haven’t bought a policy before, but we have several guides that may help if you’re exploring private medical insurance for the first time.
 Our articles What does private health insurance cover?, How much does health insurance cost? and Do I need private health insurance? cover some of the most common questions around private health cover and can help you get to grips with the basics.

 Rest Less Money is on Instagram!
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.